Swift Sterling Loans Reviews & Information 2022

 Information correct as of 20.04.21 (FCA)

 Are you considering a loan with Swift Sterling Loans?
 Or perhaps you already have one, and you’re looking for further information about the company.
 Either way, we’ve compiled the most important, in-depth information about Swift Sterling’s loan for you in this loan guide.

 Who are Swift Sterling Loans?

-Swift Sterling Loans is a direct lender based in the UK offering short-term loans of up to £1,000 with a maximum repayment period of five months.
+Swift Sterling Loans is a direct lender based in the UK offering loans of up to £1,000 with a maximum repayment period of five months.
 The company is a trading name of MMP Financial Limited and was founded in 2015.

-New laws for Swift Sterling Loans
+New rules for Swift Sterling Loans

 Law #1: the loan company should have checked affordability